Alanb2001/Alanb2001.github.io/_projects/4_project.md

 related_publications:
 ---

-This was made in the final year of uni, in this project the goal was to make post-processing effects work on our project.
+This was made in the final year of university.
+In this project, the goal was to make post-processing effects work on our project.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">